 Forza Wine, Peckham

-What: Sat atop Market Peckham directly opposite Peckham Rye station, Forza Wine is a bit of a hidden gem when it comes to rooftop restaurants.
-Shoot up to the top floor in a lift and you'll arrive in what is basically a glass cuboid bar-cum-dining room, which leads out onto a glorious terrace area.
-Offering up snacky Italian crowd-pleasers, you can order the full menu here to share as a group for a little over £100, while the wine list is well worth exploring too, as the restaurant's name suggests.
+What: Sat atop Market Peckham directly opposite Peckham Rye station, much like Frank’s, the secret haven that is Forza Wine is no longer an in-the-know deal.
+Shoot up to the top floor in the lift, and you'll arrive in what is basically a glass cuboid bar-cum-dining room, which leads out onto a glorious terrace area.
+Offering up snacky Italian crowd-pleasers, you can order the full menu here to share as a group, while the wine list is well worth exploring too, as the restaurant's name suggests.

 Where: 133A Rye Lane, SE15 4BQ